Uttam-Mahata/bhasa/README.md

 # ভাষা (Bhasa) - A Bengali Programming Language

-A **compiled** programming language that uses Bengali keywords, built with Go.
+A **compiled** programming language that uses Bengali keywords, built with Go for India. 🇮🇳

 ## Features